Epidural Steroid Injection

 What is an epidural steroid injection?

-Within a few days to a week after injection.
+Pain relief may be experienced within a few days to a week after the injection, but this can vary.

 If you have any feedback, please get in touch.